-In this section we briefly describe the standard Hilbert curve from a geometric point of view and give an algorithm for finding the index on the Hilbert curve of a given point in the lattice.
-While motivated and derived geometrically, the resulting algorithm a variant of the de facto standard method presented by Butz [18] and later implemented by Moore [27].
-However, our geometric approach highlights the source of redundant data in standard Hilbert indices and facilitates the development of compact Hilbert indices in the following section.
+In this section we describe the standard Hilbert curve from a geometric point of view and give an algorithm for finding the index on the Hilbert curve of a given point in the lattice.
+While motivated and derived geometrically, the resulting algorithm a variant of the de facto standard method presented by Butz [8] and implemented by Moore [28].
+Our geometric approach highlights the source of redundancy in standard Hilbert indices and facilitates the development of compact Hilbert indices in the following section.